-2.1.1 Metaweb The main source of interaction data was the metaweb for Canadian mammals from Strydom et al. (2022a), which is a-spatial, i.e., it represents interactions between mammals that can occur anywhere in Canada.
-The species list for the Canadian metaweb was extracted from the International Union for the Conservation of Nature (IUCN) checklist (Strydom et al. 2022a).
-Briefly, the metaweb was developed using graph embedding and phylogenetic transfer learning based on the metaweb of European terrestrial mammals, which is itself based on a comprehensive survey of interactions reported in the scientific literature (Maiorano et al. 2020).
-The Canadian metaweb is probabilistic, which has the advantage of reflecting the likelihood of an interaction taking place given the phylogenetic and trait match between two species.
-This allows incorporating interaction variability between species (i.e., taking into account that two species may not always interact whenever or wherever they occur); however, we highlight that other factors beyond trait and phylogenetic matching (e.g., population densities) will also contribute to observed interaction frequencies.
+2.1.1 Metaweb We collected probabilistic interaction data from the reconstructed metaweb of trophic interactions between Canadian mammals from Strydom et al. (2022).
+This metaweb is a-spatial, i.e., it represents interactions between mammals that can occur anywhere in Canada.
+It contains 163 species, and 3280 links with a non-zero probability of interaction.
+The species list for the Canadian metaweb was extracted from the International Union for the Conservation of Nature (IUCN) checklist (Strydom et al. 2022).
+The metaweb was reconstructed using graph embedding and phylogenetic transfer learning based on the metaweb of European terrestrial mammals, which is itself based on a comprehensive survey of interactions reported in the scientific literature (Maiorano et al. 2020) - the European metaweb is likely the most extensive collective collection of such interactions available today.
+The Canadian metaweb showed a 91% success rate in its correct identification of known interactions between Canadian mammals recorded in global databases (Strydom et al. 2022).
+This metaweb is probabilistic, which has the advantage of reflecting the likelihood of an interaction taking place given the phylogenetic and trait match between two species; in other words, the probability of an interaction in the metaweb describes our confidence in the biological feasibility of this interaction.
+This allows incorporating interaction variability between species (i.e., taking into account that two species may not always interact whenever or wherever they occur); however, other factors beyond trait and phylogenetic matching (e.g., population densities) will also contribute to observed interaction frequencies.

-2.1.2 Species occurrences The downscaling of the metaweb involved combining it with species occurrence and environmental data.
+2.1.2 Species occurrences Downscaling the metaweb involved combining it with species occurrence and environmental data.
 First, we extracted species occurrences from the Global Biodiversity Information Facility (GBIF; www.gbif.org) for the Canadian mammals after reconciling species names between the Canadian metaweb and GBIF using the GBIF Backbone Taxonomy (GBIF Secretariat 2021).
 This step removed potential duplicates by combining species listed in the Canadian metaweb which were considered as a single entity by GBIF.
 We collected occurrences for the updated species list (159 species) using the GBIF download API on October 21st 2022 (GBIF.org 2022).
-We restricted our query to occurrences with coordinates between longitudes 175° W to 45° W and latitudes 10° N to 90° N. This was meant to collect training data covering a broader range than our prediction target (Canada only) and include observations in similar environments.
-Then, since GBIF observations represent presence-only data and most predictive models require absence data, we generated pseudo-absence data using the surface range envelope method, which selects random non-observed sites within the spatial range delimited by the presence data (Barbet-Massin et al. 2012).
+We restricted our query to occurrences with coordinates between longitudes 175°W to 45°W and latitudes 10°N to 90°N. This was meant to collect training data covering a broader range than our prediction target (Canada only) and include observations in similar environments.
+Then, since GBIF observations represent presence-only data and most predictive models require absence data, we generated the same number of pseudo-absence data as occurrences for every species (Barbet-Massin et al. 2012).
+We weighted candidate sites by their distance to a known observation (separately for each species) using the DistanceToEvent method from the Julia package SpeciesDistributionToolkit, making it more likely to select sites further away from an observation and the known species range.
+This is because our intent was to model the potential distribution of species, capturing wider responses to the environment, as the downscaled metaweb we aimed to produce is potential in nature (see Downscaled metaweb section below).
+We used the Haversine distance between observation and candidate pseudo-absence cells when drawing pseudo-absences.